jacorbal/geoipmap/README.md

 You can see this options anytime by using the `-h` or `--help` argument.
-The default values for the options `-l`, `-r`, and `-b` are calibrated for the Mercator map with resolution of 2058×1746 pixels you can find in Wikipedia.
+The default values for the options `-l`, `-r`, and `-b` are calibrated for the Mercator map with resolution of 2058×1746 pixels you can find in Wikipedia, as explained below.

 Three files are required for this program to work:

-  * **Image file.**  This is a worldmap image in the Mercator projection.
+  * **Image file.**  This is a world map image in the Mercator projection.
 The file properties such as `width`, `length`, and the degrees of left, right, and bottom boundaries depicted may be entered through the command line, as well as the filename.
-    When changing the image, you have to adjust three points specified in degrees, the point most to the left (by default is -180 degrees), the point most to the right (by default is 180 degrees), and the point most to the south.
-It shouldn't be greater than -90 degrees (although if you have a map where the most fore south point is at -90 degrees, you should use an approximation, such as -89.99 degrees).
+When changing the image, you have to adjust three points specified in degrees, the point most to the left (by default is -180°), the point most to the right (by default is 180°), and the point most to the south.
+It shouldn't be greater than -90°, although if you have a map where the most fore south point is exactly at -90°, you should use an approximation, such as -89.99, or a division by zero may happen because the linear scale becomes infinitely large at the poles in this projection.

     The default map for the configured settings is the one you can find in Wikipedia for the article: _[Mercator
     Projection](https://en.wikipedia.org/wiki/Mercator_projection)_, but
     in the size of 2058×1746 pixels.
+It's set between 82°S and 82°N, *i.e.*, with latitudes in the range [-82, 82].

+    You can download and use a different map, or the same map in a different resolution, but you'll have to specify the dimensions and other parameters through the command line when invoking the program.

   * **IP list.**  A file of the IPs you want to plot in a map.
 There have to be IP addresses, not in subnet notation or netmasks, one